bterrific2008/Decoupled-Smoothing-in-Probabilistic-Soft-Logic/README.md

 **Step 2: Run PSL models**

+*** Simple Exeucution:

 To reproduce the results of a specific PSL model, run  `./run_all.sh {data} {method dir}`.
 This will run a selected method for all random seeds at all percentages.

+This takes the following positional parameters:
+* data: what datafile you would like to use
+* method dir: this is the path to the directory you'd like the run

 For example, to reproduce the result for method `one-hop` using the Amherst college as dataset, simply run `./run_all.sh Amherst41 cli_one_hop`.

+*** Advanced Execution

-`run_method.sh`: This runs a selected method for a specified seed for a specified percentage for either learning or evaluation.
+If you need to get results for a more specific setting, run `./run_method.sh {data} {random seed} {precent labeled} {eval|learn} {method dir}`.
+It runs a selected method for a specified seed for a specified percentage for either learning or evaluation.

 This takes the following positional parameters:
 * data: what datafile you would like to use
 * random seed: what seed to use
 * percent labeled: what percentage of labeled data
 * {learn|eval}: specify if you're learning or evaluating
-* method dir: this is the path to the directory you'd like the run (?)
+* method dir: this is the path to the directory you'd like the run

-Output will be written in the following directory:
+The output will be written in the following directory:
 `../results/decoupled-smoothing/{eval|learn}/{method run}/{data used}/{random seed}/`

 The directory will contain a set of folders for the inferences found at each percent labeled, named `inferred-predicates{pct labeled}`.